-MMA welding
+5.12 MMA welding

-MMA welding may also be referred to as welding with coated electrodes.
-Striking the arc melts the electrode, and its coating forms protective slag.
+MMA welding may also be referred to as welding with covered electrodes.
+The arc melts the electrode as well as a local part of the workpiece.
+The coverage, when melting, forms a protective slag and creates a shielding gas to protect the weld pool from atmospheric contamination.